turingschool/curriculum/tutorials/debugging/debugger.markdown

 All the commands that you have executed are in a command buffer that you can interact with by using the arrow keys.
 The `up-arrow` will move you back in history by one command.
 The `down-arrow` will move you forward in history.

-The last command that you executed will be executed again by simply pressing the `return` key.
+The last command that you executed will be executed again by pressing the `return` key.
 This is extremely useful if you want to continually `step` through the code and want to save yourself the requirement of typing `s` or accessing the previous commands in the history.

 ### Rails: `request`